MicrosoftDocs/windows-itpro-docs/windows/client-management/quick-assist.md

 ### Authentication

-The helper can authenticate when they sign in by using a Microsoft Account (MSA) or Azure Active Directory (Azure AD).
+The helper can authenticate when they sign in by using a Microsoft account (MSA) or Azure Active Directory (Azure AD).
 Local Active Directory authentication isn't currently supported.

 ### Network considerations